Coffee Lake: 9th generation

 For the 9th generation, the Intel Core i9 branding made its debut on the mainstream desktop, describing CPUs with 8 cores and 16 threads.
 9th generation i7s feature 8 single-threaded cores, marking the first time desktop Core i7s have not featured Intel's Hyper-threading technology, although the 9th generation Core i7 mobile CPUs do support hyperthreading and have 6 cores just like 8th gen mobile chips.
 9th generation i5 CPUs feature six single-threaded cores, just like their 8th generation predecessors.

 The ninth generation Core i series includes hardware fixes for Meltdown and L1 Terminal Fault.

 Chipsets

 The 300 series chipsets, while using physically identical LGA 1151 socket to the 100 and 200 series chipsets, are officially only compatible with Coffee Lake CPUs, meaning that older motherboards do not officially support Coffee Lake processors, and 300 series motherboards do not officially support Skylake or Kaby Lake processors.
+It is although possible, in some motherboards, to cover some pins on the socket and flash a custom BIOS image that allows you to put newer processor on older sixth or seventh generation motherboards.

 The enthusiast Z370 (a rebranded Z270), launched alongside the first Coffee Lake CPUs in October 2017, was the only officially supported chipset for these mainstream CPUs.
 When the full lineup of CPUs was revealed in April 2018, it was then accompanied by the lower-end H310, B360, H370 and Q370 chipsets for home and business users.
 The Z390 chipset was launched alongside the release of the 9th generation CPUs, supporting all 8th and 9th generation mainstream desktop parts.
 A B365 chipset was added later on.

 9th generation Xeons require motherboards with the C246 chipset.